 3. ON WHAT DATE DOES HANUKKAH START?

-According to the Gregorian calendar, in 2017 Hanukkah will begin on the evening of December 12, while in 2018 it begins on the evening of December 3 and in 2019 on December 22.
+According to the Gregorian calendar, in 2021 Hanukkah will begin on the evening of November 28.
 The first day can fall anywhere from November 27 to as late as December 26.

 4. WHY DOES IT ALWAYS CHANGE DATES?

 It changes dates for the same reason that there are so many spellings—conversion issues.
 In the Hebrew calendar the first day of Hanukkah takes place on the 25th of Kislev each year.
 But unlike the solar Gregorian calendar, the Hebrew calendar is lunisolar, meaning that the Gregorian and Hebrew calendars don't perfectly correspond to each other.
 So while followers of the Gregorian calendar see Hanukkah moving around, to a follower of the Hebrew calendar, dates like Christmas move around—being celebrated on 7th of Tevet one year, and the 17th of Tevet the next.